Online Distributional Regression: Online Distributional Regression

-Having established the batch RS algorithm and the online coordinate descent for regularized linear models, this section proceeds by putting the pieces together and presenting the online linear parametric GAMLSS model.
+Having established the batch IRLS algorithm for the estimation of distributional regression models and the online coordinate descent for regularized linear models, this section proceeds by putting the pieces together and presents the online linear \review{distributional regression} model. \review{Algorithm \ref{alg:online_gamlss} outlines the main procedure and we will subsequently describe the details with respect to model selection, mini-batch updates, stopping criteria, and the possible approximation error towards the batch case.
+We present the algorithm using a path-based, regularized estimation method in each inner iteration, and therefore include model selection; however, using RLS or OCD for unregularized estimation is possible as well.}